-As part of its commitment to providing equal opportunities for all students, NCI offers a number of supports for disabled students.
+As part of its commitment to providing equal opportunities for all students, NCI offers a number of supports for students with disabilities.

 National College of Ireland is committed to providing equal access to education and equal opportunities for students with disabilities.
 We believe the most important first step is to make sure that you can access supports in an open relaxed, friendly and confidential way.
 It is very important that students disclose a disability early in the academic year to ensure that necessary supports are provided.
 By delaying disclosure of a disability, students may be missing out on essential supports which can help with everything from participation in lectures right through to sitting exams.